Types of minerals permits

 Exploration permits

-Exploration permits for gold, silver, platinum group metals, coal, ironsand or any other metallic mineral are classified tier 1 unless the expected total work programme expenditure in relation to the permit for the final five years of its life, or for the entire duration (if the permit is less than five years) is - in the Minister’s opinion - less than $1,250,000.
+Exploration permits for gold, silver, platinum group metals, coal, ironsand or any other metallic mineral are classified tier 1 unless the expected total work programme expenditure in relation to the permit for the final 5 years of its life, or for the entire duration (if the permit is less than 5 years) is – in the Minister’s opinion – less than $1,250,000.

 Mining permits